Tigers vs. Mariners Player Props Betting Odds

-Player prop bet options for Ty France and others are available when the Seattle Mariners visit the Detroit Tigers at Comerica Park on Saturday at 1:10 PM ET.
+The Seattle Mariners visit the Detroit Tigers at Comerica Park on Sunday at 1:40 PM ET.
+Those looking to place a player prop bet can find odds for Ty France, Javier Baez and others in this matchup.

 Bet on this matchup or its props with DraftKings!